Student Consumer Information

 Cash Management Contracts

 The Art Institute of Pittsburgh - Online Division utilizes a third-party servicer, BankMobile, to provide stipends to our eligible students.
 Under the Title IV cash management regulations, institutions are required to publicly disclose any contract that governs a cash management arrangement, as well as information about the costs incurred by students who elect to use a financial account offered under this arrangement.
-To view this contract and Addendum - Consent to Assignment, please click here.
+To view this contract and Addendum - Consent to Assignment, please click here and click here respectively.
 For a schedule of costs that may be incurred by the student, please refer to bankmobilevibe.com/fee-schedule/.

 Consumer Information on Student Services offered.